auraphp/Aura.Di/README.md

 <?php
 use Aura\Di\Container;
 use Aura\Di\Config;
-use Aura\Di\Lazy\LazyFactory;
+use Aura\Di\Factory;

-$di = new Container(new Config, new LazyFactory);
+$di = new Container(new Config, new Factory);
 ?>
 ```

 The `Container` is the DI container proper.
 The `Config` is for collection,
-retrieval, and merging of setters and constructor params, and the
+retrieval, and merging of setters and constructor params, and the `Factory` is
-`LazyFactory` is for creating lazy-loading objects.
+for creating lazy-loading and instance-factory objects.

 ### Setting Services